mjpernot/rmq-admin/README.md

 ```

 Make the appropriate changes to the RabbitMQ environment.
   * Change these entries in the rabbitmq.py file.
-The "user", "passwd", and "host" variables are the connection information to a RabbitMQ node.
+The "user", "japd", and "host" variables are the connection information to a RabbitMQ node.
     - user = "USER"
-    - passwd = "PASSWORD"
+    - japd = "PSWORD"
     - host = "HOSTNAME"

 ```